hananshabana/SynchronizationChecker/README.md

 # SynchronizationChecker
-Check synchronization for partial  deterministic automata and nondeterministic automata.
+Check synchronization for partial  deterministic automata (PFAs) and nondeterministic automata (NFAs) by using SAT-solvers.